kamranahmedse/pipeline-js/README.md

 #RasP.is
-[http://rasp.is](RasP.is) is a URL shortener built on top of Laravel.
+[http://rasp.is](RasP.is) is a URL shortener built on top of **Laravel 4**.
 It is not only a URL shortener but also a URL manager that allows the registered users to save and shorten their bookmarks with nice descriptions.
 Before we go ahead with the detail on how to use it, below is the overview of thee features that [http://rasp.is](RasP.is) provides.

 #Overview
 - It has a user's module that allows the users to register for an account, login and manage their profile